 This facility provides real-time access to the Company's database.
-It enables amendments and additions to be made to Contact/Keyholder information, URN's / Status of URN's as well as making changes to a whole host of data including site details, etc. For further information email: custodian@smc-net.co.uk.
+It enables amendments and additions to be made to Contact/Keyholder information, URN's / Status of URN's as well as making changes to a whole host of data including site details, etc. For further information email: custodian@smc-monitoring.com.

-10.2 TOUCH
+10.2 TOUCH (v1.0)

 Installers: Allowing installers to remotely manage end user and engineer records, generate reports and place orders- live.
-Customise TOUCH, unique with your own branding and invite customers to use TOUCH and maintain their own records.
+Customize TOUCH, unique with your own branding and invite customers to use TOUCH and maintain their own records.